A few simple changes could slash your bills and save you thousands of pounds every year

 Did you know you could be wasting up to approximately £200 a year if you haven’t switched broadband in the last year?

-New data from consumer site Which? highlights just how heavily providers are cashing in on those of us who stay put for too long.
+Data from consumer site Which? in 2019 highlights just how heavily providers are cashing in on those of us who stay put for too long.

 What this means is you’ll need to switch regularly if you want to avoid being royally fleeced.
 That may sound like a hassle, but a few minutes of admin each year is surely worth a couple hundred quid.